minio/docs/source/administration/identity-access-management/pluggable-authentication.rst

         - The maximum allowed expiry duration for the returned credentials

       * - ``claims``
-        - A list of key-value pair claims associated with the requested credentials.
+        - A JSON string of ``"key": "value"`` pair claims associated with the requested credentials.
           MinIO reserves and ignores the ``exp``, ``parent``, and ``sub`` claims objects if present.

 4. MinIO returns a response to the STS API request that includes temporary credentials for use with making authenticated requests.